marksands/Comet.js/readme.md

 	// -->
 	</script>

 This just assigns the profiler overlay to a hotkey, in this case `p` is assigned to open the profiler.
-If you don't want to include it, then you can always open up Firebug and call jQuery.displayProfiler(); via the console.
+If you don't want to include it, then you can always open up Firebug and call `jQuery.displayProfile();` via the console.

 Copyright
 ---------

-Facebox is &copy; [defunkt](http://www.github.com/defunkt) &amp; jQueryProfiler is &copy; [jeresig](http://www.github.com/jeresig)
+Facebox is &copy;[defunkt](http://www.github.com/defunkt) &amp; jQueryProfiler is &copy;[jeresig](http://www.github.com/jeresig)
-Comet brought to you in party by [me](http://www.github.com/marksands)
+Comet brought to you in part by [me](http://www.github.com/marksands)